-The INTO Centre has a SEN coordinator who works across all academic and English programmes, providing support for students and colleagues as appropriate.
+The Newcastle University International Study Centre has a SEN (Special Education Needs) coordinator who works across all academic pathway and English programmes, providing support for students and colleagues as appropriate.
 The SEN coordinator liaises closely with University Student Wellbeing and Disability service to ensure consistency and coherence of support provision.